vespa-engine/documentation/README.md

 ## Writing good documentation

-Please read the following guide to writing good documentation before writing some.
+Learn how to [contribute](https://github.com/vespa-engine/vespa/blob/master/CONTRIBUTING.md) to documentation, then read the following guide before writing some.

 ### Guides and references